m-lego/m65/notes/notenoughpins.md

 using and I have been testing.

-**note**: at the time of starting this, qmk did not have an examples in the official repo, now you can find the keychron keyboards and hazel/bad wings use hc595. for hc165 keyboards/handwired/dqz11n1g/,
+**note**: at the time of starting this, qmk did not have an examples in the official repo, now you can find the keychron keyboards and hazel/bad wings use hc595, since version 0.20.0. for hc165 keyboards/handwired/dqz11n1g/

+to manage these a lot of wise words from sigprof and tzarc were used...

 1. scan only columns with shift registers